 Augustine’s other advice is to cut the curls where they naturally lay.
 “Cutting too thick of a section can cause chunky disconnection.
 A very thin section can leave long, weird disconnected pieces,” she explains.

-Augustine also suggests that “if your stylist wants to flat iron or blow out your hair before cutting, leave the salon.”
+Augustine also suggests, “If your stylist wants to flat iron or blow out your hair before cutting, leave the salon.”

-You must see this photo gallery if you wish to switch up your style.
-Find here the best and trendiest ways to rock curtain bangs on curly hair!
+You must see this photo gallery to switch up your style.
+Find the best and trendiest ways to rock curtain bangs on curly hair here!

 #1: Big Shaggy Curls